An aphrodisiac means a series of products, usually herbs and plant extracts, capable of restoring the stimulus, direct or indirect, of the sexual act.

 Muira puama (Ptycopetalum olacoides) is a small tree that grows in the Amazon rainforest, and its white flowers have a fragrance similar to jasmine.
 It has the bark, called the “wood of power”, which has been used for problems of sexual weakness by indigenous people of the Amazon.
 In Europe, the first scientific studies on Muira were carried out after 1920.

 More recently, in 1980 the plant was the subject of clinical studies that have shown beneficial effects in increasing libido (62% positive responses) and a very positive effect on treating erectile dysfunction (51% response positive).
 The active ingredients are represented by plant sterols, essential oil and an alkaloid (muirapuamina).

 Damiana (Turnera aphrodisiac)

 It is, therefore, particularly useful in treating of the impotence of psychological origin.
-It has the leaves whose active ingredients consist of an essential oil, bitter substances (damiana) and alkaloids, similar to testosterone by the action.
+It has the leaves whose active ingredients consist of essential oil, bitter substances (damiana) and alkaloids, similar to testosterone by the action.